-The Checklist Effect is a new feature length documentary that weaves some of these stories together – and Lifebox is proud to be a part of it.
+The Checklist Effect is an award-winning feature length documentary about their work and worlds – and Lifebox® is proud to be a part of it.

 Over the last two years we’ve helped New York-based director-cinematographer Lauren Anders Brown take her production company Collaborate: ideas & images on the road, to paint the bigger picture of surgical safety on a global scale.